 Once it’s cut cleanly through the paper Unload the mat.
 Flip the mat upside down and gently peel off the cards and excess paper.

 Step Eight: Cut the Other Two Advent Card PDF Sheets

-Repeat steps six and seven for each PDF.
+Repeat steps six and seven for the other two PDF’s.
 Isn’t that easy?
 I love the crisp clean and uniform shapes that cutting with the Cricut gives me!

 Projects like this make me happy to have this blog.
 It’s such an opportunity to be able to share ideas like these cards.
 Projects that I hope you’ll both love to make and love to use.
 And maybe even love to give.
-So I hope that you’ll enjoy these DIY Advent Cards and the anticipation of Christmas.
+So I hope that you’ll enjoy these Christmas Activity Cards either for Advent or just during the holiday season.

 For More Inspiration…

 Check out the other Merry Maker-mas Projects!
 For the 25 days before Christmas, I’ll be featuring a new holiday project each day and you’ll have the chance to win either a Cricut Maker or a Silhouette Portrait machine.
 There are other prizes too- so be sure to check that out!